 Click here to learn more about the new Inflation Reduction Act.
 Your local Phelan solar panel company can answer any questions you have and explain how the new Clean Energy Credit will apply to you.

 There are often state solar incentives available in addition to federal ones.
 Tax credits, rebates and more might be available at a more local level.
 These incentives might be provided by the California government, or by your county or municipality.
 Some are available for a limited time, while others are ongoing.

 Next Steps for Installing Solar in Phelan

-You can qualify for solar incentives from the California government and the federal government, as well as from your local utility company.
-This increase in availability of solar initiatives over the last 15 years has helped increase solar adoption nationwide.
-When you're ready to make the change to solar energy, talking to your local Phelan solar panel installer is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.
+You can apply for solar incentives from the California government and the federal government, as well as from your local utility company.
+Growing availability of solar initiatives in the past 15 years has helped greatly increase nationwide adoption of solar energy.
+Speaking with your local Phelan solar panel installer is a great first step towards making sure you get all the incentives you qualify for when you switch to solar energy.

 EcoWatch's Phelan, CA Solar Incentives FAQs